House explodes in Transcona, others dealt significant damage: WFPS

 The Winnipeg Fire Paramedic Service (WFPS) was called to Camrose Bay around 11:20 a.m. for reports of a house explosion.

-Deputy Chief Scott Wilkinson with the WFPS said crews are still working to put out the fire, noting no one was injured in the neighbouring homes.
+WFPS Deputy Chief Scott Wilkinson said crews are still working to put out the fire, noting no one was injured in the neighbouring homes.

 "We are still trying to ascertain the location of the occupants of the home that was involved in the explosion," said Wilkinson.

-He could not confirm if people were home or not when the explosion happened.
+He could not confirm whether anyone was home when the explosion happened.

 Wilkinson added it is too early to determine the cause of the explosion.